 Employee drivers of vans must sign a release of liability statement before using a College van.
-This policy is
+This policy is subject to the approval of the College's insurance carrier.

 The primary use of College athletics vans is for the transportation of intercollegiate athletes to and from practice and game sites.
 The vans are under the supervision of the Director of Athletics who determines their use in connection with Athletics Affairs.
 Procedural guidelines for the use of the vans are available in the Office of the Director of Athletics.